snan/bggapi/README.md

  Moose based Perl module for BGG API connections version 0.1.
  ----

- I am not used to building modules for Perl also this is a basic version so I have not submitted it to capn etc. There is a lot left todo.
+ I am not used to building modules for Perl also this is a basic version so I have not submitted it to cpan etc. There is a lot left todo.
 ----
  Requirements
  Moose